faimg/login-form/README.md

-# HTML Login Form
+# A decent HTML Login Form
-An HTML form login example with Bootstrap
+An HTML form login example with Bootstrap to showcase the basic form functionalities.